-What are the risks to the project and how will you mitigate them?
+What are the risks to the project and are they accounted for in the work plan?

 The primary risk to this program is securing buy-in from teachers to incorporate the lesson plans into their classroom curriculum.
 MoAD mitigates this risk through a multipronged approach.
 Each year, we invite participating teachers to attend an initial orientation.
 Teachers are invited to review the curriculum and provide feedback to ensure the material is age-appropriate and meets the learning goals for the widest array of teachers possible.
-MoAD has also formed a Curriculum Advisory Committee (CAC) comprised of teachers from all school districts where our programs operate, with a special emphasis on recruiting teachers who have participated in MIC for several years.
-The CAC reviews the curriculum and helps museum staff and curriculum writers to ensure all lesson plans align with state and national learning targets for third and fourth grade.
+MoAD is also forming a Curriculum Advisory Committee (CAC) comprised of teachers from all school districts where our programs operate, with a special emphasis on recruiting teachers who have participated in MIC for several years.
+The CAC will review the curriculum and help museum staff and curriculum writers to ensure all lesson plans align with state and national learning targets for third grade.
 With this in mind, the greatest risk to this program is funding.
 MoAD is confident that the demand and process of outreach are on track for consistent growth.
 The Museum has made education a funding priority and is seeing important success from current and new funders - individuals, corporations and foundations - still the need to secure ongoing and new funding continually is significant.
 Lastly, the program design needs to be adjusted in the instance of a lockdown caused by the ongoing health crisis.
 Moving curricular resources to an online portal ensures the program can continue even when the program needs to be delivered through virtual means.